-The results in the preceding section revealed the relative importance of O3 produced in different regions to the recent increasing trend in surface O3 over Japan.
-It is noteworthy that this does not indicate the relative importance of the different regions of O3 precursor emissions.
-For example, there were significant contributions of E-Asia-Seas to the increasing trend in surface O3 over Japan, but there were clearly no large emission sources of precursors in these maritime regions other than navigation.
-The increasing trend in the contribution of E-Asia-Seas was likely a consequence of increased transport of O3 precursors to this region, which had been emitted in adjacent land areas.
-However, the tracer-tagging approach cannot distinguish the differences in origins of emissions of precursors that resulted in O3 production in E-Asia-Seas.
-To further investigate the roles of different regions in the recent increasing trend of surface O3 over Japan, we performed a series of sensitivity simulations with different assumptions for the temporal variation of factors, which would affect the surface O3 over Japan.
-Each sensitivity simulation consisted of a 26-year simulation with full-chemistry setup of CHASER followed by another 26-year simulation with tracer-tagging setup of CHASER.
-Initially, a sensitivity simulation was performed that was only forced by the IAVs in the climate but with all emissions of O3 precursors, CH4 concentration, and stratospheric O3 fixed at the year 1980 level; then we gradually added the temporal variation of chemical factors as summarized in Table 2.
-The simulation F, driven by the temporal variation of all forcings, was identical to the standard simulation; and simulation A was mentioned concerning lightning- NO_x emission in the preceding section (3.2).
+The results in the preceding section revealed the relative importance of O_3 produced in different regions to the recent increasing trend in surface O_3 over Japan.
+It is noteworthy that this does not indicate the relative importance of the different regions of O_3 precursor emissions.
+For example, there were significant contributions of the E Asian seas to the increasing trend in surface O_3 over Japan, but there were clearly no large emission sources of precursors in these maritime regions other than navigation.
+The increasing trend in the contribution of the E Asian seas was likely a consequence of increased transport of O_3 precursors to this region, which had been emitted in adjacent land areas.
+However, the tracertagging approach cannot distinguish the differences in origins of emissions of precursors that resulted in O_3 production in the E Asian seas.
+To further investigate the roles of different regions in the recent increasing trend in surface O3 over Japan, we performed a series of sensitivity simulations with different assumptions for the temporal variation in factors, which would affect the surface O3 over Japan.
+Each sensitivity simulation consisted of a 26-year simulation with the full-chemistry setup of CHASER followed by another 26year simulation with the tracer-tagging setup of CHASER.
+Initially, a sensitivity simulation was performed that was only forced by the IAVs in the climate but with all emissions of O3 precursors, CH4 concentration, and stratospheric O3 fixed at the year 1980 level; then we gradually added the temporal variation in chemical factors as summarized in Table 2.
+The simulation F, driven by the temporal variation in all forcings, was identical to the standard simulation, and simulation A was mentioned concerning lightning-NO_x emission in the preceding section (Sect.
+3.2).